tocco/tocco-client/packages/tocco-util/README.md

 #### Int
 Retrieves text resources though tocco REST service regarding the principals locale

+### notifier
+Allows to dispatch actions to show a info box or confirm dialog.
+Just needs to be added to the store and then one of the exported actions can be dispatched anywhere.
+When added to store, it can be configured if those actions are handled or if they get emitted.

 #### StoreFactory
 Creates a store taking inputstate, reducers and sagas as input.
 Also provides a function to hot replace reducers